Paul's Criminal Justice Page

 Professor, 2007 - present; Associate Professor, 2002- 2007; Assistant Professor, 1997- 2002

-Eastern Michigan University -Department of Sociology, Anthropology & Criminology.
-Responsible for Corrections, Law & Society; graduate seminars on Domestic Violence & Sexual Assault; Sociology of Crime & Its Correction; Hate Crimes; Criminological Theory; Violence and Society; Race, Gender & Crime
+Responsible for Corrections, Law & Society, White Collar Crime; graduate seminars on Domestic Violence & Sexual Assault; Sociology of Crime & Its Correction; Hate Crimes; Criminological Theory; Violence and Society; Race, Gender & Crime

-The American University, Department of Justice, Law and Society.
+Adjunct faculty/lecturer, American University, Department of Justice, Law and Society.
 Fall 1996.
-Responsible for Justice & Public Policy; supervising internships.

-Assistant Professor, University of San Francisco.
-1995-96.
+Assistant Professor, University of San Francisco, Department of Sociology, 1995-96.

--Department of Sociology.
 Responsible for introductory general education sociology class; white collar crime; deviance & social control; criminology; and hate, prejudice & genocide.

 Adjunct faculty/lecturer, The American University.
 1990-94.

--Department of Justice, Law and Society.
+Department of Justice, Law and Society.
 Responsible for "Justice and Morality" and "Violence in America".

--Washington Semester Program, The American University.
+Washington Semester Program, The American University.
 Responsible for Justice and Law Seminar, Summer 1994

 Publications